-When we see a change at one of the major search engines like the Panda update at Google, it’s not a bad idea to look at whether or not one of the other search engines has done something similar, or at least published some research on a similar approach.
+When we see a change at one of the major search engines like the Panda update at Google, it’s not a bad idea to look at whether or not one of the other search engines has done something similar, or at least published some research on it a similar approach.

-Interestingly, a patent granted to Microsoft this week (though originally filed back in 2004) describes how the quality of search results might be judged, and those results possiblity changed, based upon user feedback.
+Interestingly, a patent granted to Microsoft this week (though originally filed back in 2004) describes how the quality of search results might be judged, and those results possibly changed, based upon user feedback.
 The patent is:

 Automated satisfaction measurement for web search